thisisamardeep/portfolio/_posts/2023-03-09-decltype-quirks.md

 It is clear from reference that decltype has 2 syntaxes decltype ( entity ) and decltype ( expression ).
 And it has different rules it follows to deduce types.
-Having a good understanding of decltype in critical when you deal with super complex template code in libraries since we need to know how compiler is decuding the return types.
+Having a good understanding of decltype in critical when you deal with super complex template code in libraries since we need to know how compiler is deducing the return types.
-Consider a integer variable and let us try to use decltype on it.

-(i) is a expression.
+Consider a integer variable and let us try to use decltype on it. i is a variable of type int (i) is a expression.
 So it is treated differently and we get a reference to int.
 Similarty (obj) and obj are different.

 ```cpp

 #include "cassert"